douglas-yao/LI-Mastermind/README.md

      ```bash
      npm run dev
      ```

-5. **Database Setup:**

-   - Before running the application, you need to set up the database.

-   - Open a terminal and navigate to the root directory of the project.

-   - Run the following command to make the setup script executable:

-     ```bash
-     chmod +x scripts/setupDb.sh
-     ```

-     This command grants the necessary permissions to the setup script.

-   - Run the setup script to create the database and tables:

-     ```bash
-     ./scripts/setupDb.sh
-     ```

-     The script will prompt you for your MySQL password.
-Enter the password when prompted.

-     The database and tables will be created, and you're ready to use the application!

 6. **Play the Game:**
    - Open your web browser and go to [localhost:5172](http://localhost:5172) to start playing the game!